jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

    :::note

-   Duplicate engine name indicates the GPU may have multiple MFX video engines.
+   Duplicate engine names indicate the GPU may have multiple MFX video engines.

    :::